bernard357/green-button/docs/configuration.md

 # How to configure a button?

 If you know how to modify a text file, then you can build the button that is perfectly adpated to your specific needs.

-There is one general configuration file for the server itself, and then one configuration file per button.
+The Green Button supports multiple buttons, each of them having a behaviour different from the others.
+There is one general configuration file for each button, and then one general configuration file for the bot itself.

-The Green Button project is provided with sample configuration files for two buttons: `incident` and `request`.
-These are described below for reference.
-You are encouraged to duplicate one of these files in the directory `buttons` and to edit it.
+All configuration files for buttons are placed in the directory `buttons`.
+You are encouraged to start with one of the buttons provided there, for example `incident` or `request`.

 For example, if you want to create a button named `urgent_123` that is derived from `incident`:
 * go to the `buttons` directory